amd/Quark/quark/onnx/tools/README.md

 ## Remove initializers from input and upgrade ir versions if it is below 4

-Models with ir_version below 4 requires to include initilizer in graph input that may prevent some of the graph optimizations, like const folding and conv-bn folding.
+Models with ir_version below 4 requires to include initializer in graph input that may prevent some of the graph optimizations, like const folding and conv-bn folding.

 Use the remove_initializer_from_input tool to upgrade ir versions if it is below 4 and remove initializers from input.